j-emberton/HXforge/README.md

 Clone this repo onto your system.

 From the project root, create and activate a uv virtual environment.
 Then use 'uv sync' to install all dependencies.

+Build the code and install locally with 'uv pip install -e .' (creates an editable install).

 The gui can be activated by running 'python3 -m hxforge.main' in the terminal.
 Navigate to 'http://127.0.0.1:8050' in the browser to access the gui.